loiht2/ml-platform-training-job/TESTING_SUMMARY.md

 ## What Changed

-The backend now passes **all configuration as a single JSON object** in the `TUNING_CONFIG` environment variable instead of converting each parameter to individual environment variables.
+The backend now passes **all configuration as a single JSON object** in the `TRAINING_CONFIG` environment variable instead of converting each parameter to individual environment variables.

 ### Before (v1.1) - Individual ENV Variables
 ```yaml